Bradford

 Bradford City

-'The Bantams' play at Valley Parade, the Coral Windows Stadium
+'The Bantams' play at Valley Parade, The University of Bradford Stadium.

 Bradford City official website.